hackergrrl/recs/README.md

 > functional entity-component-system experiment

-recs allows for the definitions of components, systems, and event handlers on entities in a way that reduces shared state and promotes isolation.
+recs allows for the definitions of components, systems, and message handlers on entities in a way that reduces shared state and promotes isolation.

 To read more about the ECS pattern, take a look at